malvikasharan/APRICOT/README.md

                         Path for keyword files
 ````

-The keywords are saved in the directory helper_files in the input folder of the main analysis directory as shown below.
+The keywords are saved in the directory `source_files` in the subfolder `domain_data` shown below.
 ````
-APRICOT_analysis
-    └───├input
-            └───├helper_files
+source_files
+    └───├domain_data
-                | keywords_for_domain_selection.txt         # All the terms for domain selection
-                | keywords_for_result_classification.txt    # All the terms for result classification
+            keywords_for_domain_selection.txt         # All the terms for domain selection keywords_for_result_classification.txt    # All the terms for result classification
 ````

 ##select